DrC0okie/scanalyze/docs/project_management/functional_requirement_specifications.md

 #### 4.1.1 Technologies

-FR1.1: The app must be developed with Kotlin
+FR1.1: The app must be developed with Kotlin.

-FR1.2: The app must be developed with Android studio
+FR1.2: The app must be developed with Android studio.

 FR1.3: The app must be compatible with Android 8.0 "Oreo" (API 24) and above.